Atanu-Maji/First-Site/README.md

-This is only the Front-End design of a dating website.
+This contains only the Front-End design of a website.